 On our testimonials page, you can read what dozens of women have to say about how their surgeon selection affected their overall satisfaction.

 When you look at your breast augmentation results for the first time, you probably won’t see what you were expecting.
 Your breasts may seem too high on the chest or may appear larger than you desired.
 Don’t worry.
 It may take a couple of months for your implants to drop or settle and your swelling to subside.

 There won’t be a specific date set for the end of your recovery.
 We’ll clear you for certain activities depending on how quickly your body heals.
 Some light exercises such as tai chi or walking help the recovery process and ease your body back into motion, while higher-impact workouts should be avoided for longer.
-Many patients return to their full routines after about 8 weeks.
-You can learn more about exercise timelines in this blog post.
+Many patients return to their full routines after about 8 weeks, including exercise.

 Lifestyle changes can improve recovery